hovikgas/Python-Coding-Challenges/dictionaries/int_freq/README.md

 **Line 22:** Initialize a variable called `int_freq_dict`, which is bound to an empty dictionary.
 We'll use this dictionary later to store the integers in `int_list` as keys, and the number of times each integer appears in `int_list` will be each key's associated value.

 **Line 25:** A feature of Python is that a list with at least one item in it evaluates to True, and an empty list evaluates to False.
-Here, we are only running the code that follows if the list has at least one item in it.
+Here, we are only running the code that follows if the list has at least one item in it (in other words, "if the list is True").
 Scroll down to Line 50 for the else statement that is paired with the if statement on Line 25.

 **Line 27:** Create a for-loop whose iterator is the variable `i`.
 The `len()` method returns the length of the object passed to it as an argument.
 In this case, the argument is `intlist`.
 So, it'll return a number that describes how many items are in the list.
 This returned number then becomes the argument that is passed into the `range()` function.
 The `range()` function [returns a list of integers](http://pythoncentral.io/pythons-range-function-explained/), starting at zero by default.
-The list contains as many integers as are passed in as the argument.
+The list contains as many integers as are passed in for the argument.
 For example, `range(3)` would return this list: `[0, 1, 2]` which has 3 items within it.
 The iterator `i` will begin in the for-loop as the value at the 0th element of the list which was returned by the range function (0, in our example), and its index number will increment by 1 each time through the loop.

 Because we passed in the length of `intlist` as the argument to the `range()` function, the `range()` function will only return a list that has as many items in it as there are items in `intlist`.
 This ensures that we'll access every item in `intlist`, and it also ensures that we won't try to access an index beyond the length of the string.
 (If we tried to do that, we'd get an IndexError.)